Google Meet Pricing in 2026: Free vs. Paid Plans Compared

 - Mobile apps: Use Meet on your phone or tablet

-- Phone dial-in: US and international call-in numbers.
+- Phone dial-in: US and international call-in numbers

-- Support: Access to 24/7 online assistance.
+- Support: 24/7 online assistance

 - Price: $14 per user per month